Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \subsection{Imaging:Highz+}

-This simulation is similar to the Imaging:Lowz+ strategy, however here the medium and deep tiers are used rather than the shallow and medium.
-The areas of the two tiers have been increased by factors $\sim$2.3 and 1.8 respectively, accounting for not using the IFC-S and shallow tier.
-The number of SNe~Ia found by this strategy is a factor of $\sim$3.5 times greater than the SDT* survey.
-There is a slight reduction of SNe~Ia found here in comparison to the Imaging:Highz* strategy due to the addition of two filters ($H$+$F$ in the medium and $R$+$Z$ in the deep), and thus comparative reduction in area size.
-See Figure~\ref{allhistres}e and \ref{allhistres}j for the results of this strategy.
+This strategy is similar to the Imaging:Lowz+ strategy, but here the medium and deep tiers are used rather than the shallow and medium tiers, and 6 bands are used: $RZYJHF$ for medium, and $RZYJHF$ for deep.
+The areas of the two tiers have been increased by factors of $\sim 2.3$ and 1.8, respectively, accounting for not using the IFC-S and shallow tier.
+The number of SNe~Ia found by this strategy is a factor of $\sim 4.4$ times greater than in the {\red possible SDT* survey sample}.
+There is a reduction of SNe~Ia found here in comparison to the Imaging:Highz* strategy due to the addition of two filters ($HF$ in medium and $RZ$ in deep), and thus comparative reduction in area size.
+See Figures~\ref{allhistres}e and \ref{allhistres}j for the results of this strategy.